allegro/allegro.tech/_posts/2016-02-26-writing-fast-cache-service-in-go-lang.md

 structs, slices, even fixed arrays.
 Only primitives like int, bool don’t touch pointers.
 So what could we do with `map[int]int`?
 Since we already generated hashed key in order to pick up proper shard from the cache (described in [Concurrency](#concurrency)) we would reuse them as keys in our `map[int]int`.
 But what about values of type int?
 What information could we keep as int?
-We could keep addresses to proper entries.
+We could keep offset of entries.
 Another question is where those entries could be kept in order to omit GC again?
 A huge array of bytes could be allocated and entries could be serialized to bytes and kept in it.
 In this respect, a value from `map[int]int` could point to an offset where entry started in the proposed array.
 And since FIFO queue was used to keep entries and control their eviction of them (described in [Eviction](#eviction)), it could be rebuilt and based on a huge bytes array